kinten108101/kinten108101.github.io/_posts/2020-07-16-pathfinding1.md

 ---
 A perceptron is a simple, shallow neural network that accepts an input, through some activation units, then an output - 3 layers.
 In a CNN Convolutional Neural Network, they are 1-dimensional FCLs Fully Connected Layers (aka FLCL)

 A CNN Convolution is consisted of convolutional and pooling layers (scanning filter-like layers that capture prominent features) and FLCLs.
 LeNet, introduced by Yann LeCun et al, is among the oldest and simplest CNNs, which gathered a cult following of geeks and researchers.
-There are now AlexNet, VGG, GoogLeNet, ResNet, InceptionNet, ...
+There are now AlexNet, VGG, GoogLeNet, ResNet, InceptionNet,...

 ![A graph demonstrating LeNet](https://www.researchgate.net/profile/Yiren_Zhou/publication/312170477/figure/fig1/AS:448817725218816@1484017892071/Structure\-of\-LeNet\-5.png "LeNet first brought the concept of CNN to mainstream ML in 1998")